TwilioDevEd/employee-directory-servlets/README.md

    mvn compile && mvn jetty:run
    ```

+# Running the app

+If you want to test your Twilio Number outside the US is recommended to use [Text+](http://www.textplus.com/)

 1. Each time the applications loads, a servlet listener called `EmployeesSeeder` shall create a new SQLite database in the `App_Data` folder named `Employees.sqlite` seeded with data from the `seed-data.json` file.
 (Data provided by Marvel. &copy; 2016 MARVEL)

 1. Check it out at [http://localhost:8080](http://localhost:8080)